usnistgov/OOF2/SRC/common/IO/OOFCANVAS/README.md

 ### Coordinate Systems

+There are two important coordinates systems: user coordinates and pixel coordinates.

+*Pixel* coordinates measure distance in pixels, with x increasing from left to right and y increasing from top to bottom.
+The origin is at the upper left corner of the Canvas, which may or may not be visible on the screen.

-Objects drawn on the canvas are specified in physical units, which may be anything convenient to the user.
-The coordinate system is (x,y) where x goes from left to right on the screen, and **y goes from bottom to top**.
-This is not the convention in many graphics libraries, but is standard for physics.
+Objects drawn on the canvas are specified in *user* coordinates, which may be anything convenient to the user.  x goes from left to right on the screen, and **y goes from bottom to top**.
+This is not the convention in many graphics libraries, but is standard in the real world.

-The conversion from physical to pixel coordinates depends on the size of the canvas and the current zoom factor, and determines the ppu (pixels per unit).
-The user should be able to use physical units and not worry about ppu at all.
+The conversion from user to pixel coordinates depends on the size of the canvas and the current zoom factor, and determines the ppu (pixels per unit).
+Almost all objects in OOFCanvas are specified in user coordinates, so the user does not need to worry about the pixel coordinate system at all.
+The one exception is that the *sizes* of some objects can be specified in pixels.

-Some types of canvas items are naturally defined in terms of pixels, however.
-OOFCanvas handles the scaling for these too.

 ## The Canvas Classes